High-Performance Simulations of Higher Representations of Wilson Fermions: The Large- limit using

 Consequently, we find

-The difference between the Hamiltonian and shadow Hamiltonian ($\Delta H$) and between the start and end of the trajectory coined Hamiltonian violation ($\delta H$) are not directly related.
+The difference between the Hamiltonian and shadow Hamiltonian, $\Delta H = \widetilde{H} - H$, and the difference between the Hamiltonian $H$ at the start of the trajectory and the Hamiltonian $H'$ at the end of the trajectory coined Hamiltonian violation $\delta H = H' - H$ are not directly related.
 However, their variances are sampled approximately by the same distribution \cite{Clark:2008gh} so that we can conclude

 with